 Where to stay on Martha’s Vineyard FAQ

-There’s a wide selection of hotels, motels, inns and other lodging on Martha’s Vineyard.
-In the island’s charming towns you find places to stay on Martha’s Vineyard for every traveler.
+There’s a wide selection of hotels, motels, inns and other lodging options on Martha’s Vineyard.
+In the island’s charming towns, you find a place to stay for every traveler.

 Edgartown and Oak Bluffs are the most popular options for where to stay on Martha’s Vineyard.
-In the two eastern towns you find a quintessential vibe and several great Martha’s Vineyard hotels.
+In these eastern towns, you find that quintessential vibe and many great hotels.
 Other alternatives for where to stay when visiting Martha’s Vineyard are Vineyard Haven and the quieter Up-Island.

 The two main parts of Martha’s Vineyard offer very different experiences.
 Down-Island is the busier part of Martha’s Vineyard where the island’s three biggest towns are located.
 Up-Island is more secluded with fewer things to do and thinner crowds.

 Edgartown is famous for its white-painted houses and Oak Bluffs for its colorful gingerbread cottages.
-Both towns certainly offer the comforts you crave for including quality Martha’s Vineyard lodging.
-However, Oak Bluffs is known as the livelier one among the Martha’s Vineyard places to stay.
+Both towns certainly offer the comforts you crave for including quality lodging.
+However, Oak Bluffs is known as the livelier one among the towns on Martha’s Vineyard.

 Oak Bluffs attracts visitors with its colorful cottages, iconic beach and lively Circuit Avenue.
 Vineyard Haven is the island’s main port of entry with superb restaurants and shops on Main Street.
-As it’s just a few miles between the two places to stay on Martha’s Vineyard, you can easily go between them.
+As it’s just a few miles between the two towns, you can easily go between them.

 Most hotels on Martha’s Vineyard are located close to a beach.
 A shining example is the peaceful Pequot Hotel, putting you within 500 feet of the beach.